andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### When is Something NOT a Generic (Technical) Subdomain?
 [AHL]

-I THINK WE CAN DROP THIS TO SAVE TIME.
+@andrewharmellaw - I THINK WE CAN DROP THIS TO SAVE TIME.
 WE MIGHT WANT TO PULL SOME SPECIFIC BITS OUT OF IT HOWEVER.

 (Such as the bits for "Domain Experts - Good" below)

 ---

-## DOMAIN EXPERTS (good - ("[Andrew]") and bad -  "Distill... the noise", "driver for change")
+## DOMAIN EXPERTS

+Note:
+Good - ( from "When is Something NOT a Generic (Technical) Subdomain?")
+[AHL] and Bad -  "Distill... the noise" [GT],
+"Driver for change" [GT]

 ---